clojurust/clojurust/README.md

 * Test a way to create Rust code to compile Clojure code.

 ## Documentation
-The whole documentation is located in the [wiki](https://github.com/ivanpierre/clojurust/wiki)
+The whole documentation will be located in a .io page (WIP)

 ## Copyrights
 ### ClojuRust

     Copyright (c) 2020 Ivan Pierre, kilroySoft, <Ivan Pierre, ivan@kilroysoft.ch>, under MPL 2.0.

-* Code is on GitHub: https://github.com/ivanpierre/clojurust
+* Code is on GitHub: https://github.com/clojurust/clojurust

 ### Clojure
 As clojure::lang::* is a translation of original code of Java Clojure core, reference is due to Rich Hickey: